trnpandey/Alexathon-Trippy-Travel-Assitant/README.md

 # Alexathon--Trippy-Travel-Assitant
 Developed a Alexa Skillset that would give real time information about Railways,Flights,Buses and Nearby Places.
-Alexathon-IBMIoTHackathon
-Developed a Alexa Skillset that would give real time information about Railways,Flights,Buses and Nearby Places.

 Skill Name: Travel Assistant using EchoDot(Alexa)